-Effective resolution is defined as the magnitude of the output rms noise with respect to the input full scale (i.e., $2 \times V{REF}$ /GAIN).
+^{}Effective resolution is defined as the magnitude of the output rms noise with respect to the input full scale (i.e., $2 \times V{REF}/GAIN$).
 The above table applies for a V{REF} of 2.5 V and resolution numbers are rounded to the nearest 0.5 LSB.

-Figure 2 show information similar to that outlined in Table I. In this plot, however, the output rms noise is shown for the full range of available cutoffs frequencies.
+Figures 2a and 2b give information similar to that outlined in Table I. In these plots, the output rms noise is shown for the full range of available cutoffs frequencies rather than for some typical cutoff frequencies as in Tables I and II.
 The numbers given in these plots are typical values at 25°C.

 Figure 2a.
-Output Noise vs. Gain and Notch Frequency (Gains of 1 to 8)
+Plot of Output Noise vs. Gain and Notch Frequency (Gains of 1 to 8)